EchoMagsino/BirthdayGreet/README.md

 # Birthday Greeting site

-A simple birthday greeting website, it includes function like video greeting, where you store you video greetins, cake and candle that you can wish.
+A simple birthday greeting website inspired by freeCodeCamp, it includes function like video greeting, where you store you video greetins, cake and candle that you can wish.

 # How to use it